 We maintain f and f' simultaneously.
-If an interesting packet is missed (say, $k-l^{\text{th}}$, caused by mis-prediction of f or monitor unavailability), we utilize f' to predict the k^{th} interesting packet.
+If a PoI is missed (say, k-1th, caused by mis-prediction of f or monitor shortage), we utilize f' to predict the kth PoI.
 If it is a match, the process goes on as normal.
-No retraining is needed and a{k-l} (predicted value) is used as the ground truth for the next few predictions.
-On the other hand, if the prediction of f' still does not match, the monitor will keep staying at this channel for at least n interesting packets' duration and then perform an incremental retraining.
+No retraining is needed and a{k-1} (predicted value) is used as the ground truth for the next few predictions.
+On the other hand, if the prediction of f' still does not match, the monitor will keep staying at this channel for at least nPoIs' duration and then perform an incremental retraining.

-In this updated version of method, two consecutive mis-predictions $(k-1^{\text{th}} \text{ and } k^{\text{th}})$ suggest the obsoleteness of the regression function f (as well as f).
+In this updated version of method, two consecutive mispredictions (k-1th and kth) suggest the obsoleteness of the regression function f (as well as f').
 In contrast, the old method has to stick on a channel for quite a while upon a single miss, which may occur frequently and does not necessarily imply the invalidation of the regression function.
 Therefore, the updated method reduces a large amount of retraining and the time stuck in a single channel.
 Of course, maintaining f' itself introduces overhead.
-However, the overhead is not high with incremental learning, and it is worthwhile because being stuck on a channel may cause loss of packets in other channels and thus a vicious cycle.
+However, this overhead is not high with incremental learning, and it is worthwhile because being stuck on a channel may cause loss of packets in other channels and thus a vicious cycle.

-An alternative method for dual regression functions is to treat the sequence of interesting packets arrival time as discrete time series.
-We can still use the model presented in Section IV A to perform prediction.
-However, in this case, the training samples are in the form of (j, a_j) , where j is the single attribute (sequence number) and a_j is the label (arrival time of the jth interesting packet).
+An alternative method for dual regression functions is to treat the sequence of PoI arrival time as discrete time series.
+We can still use the model presented in Section IVA to perform prediction.
+However, in this case, the training samples are in the form of (j, a_j) , where j is the single attribute (sequence number) and a_j is the label (arrival time of the j^{th} PoI).
 The advantage of this method is that it is able to predict multiple future packets with a single regression function.
 However, compared with the regression function we use, it requires much more training samples to achieve decent accuracy.
 We will compare their performance in Section VI.

 Besides two modifications discussed above, we also apply some tricks to further expedite our method.
-We store the values of the kernel (Gaussian radial basis function) in a matrix, thus avoid computing every time during training.
-Besides, the regression function is traditionally trained using various ε and ξ , and then the one with the best accuracy is adopted.
+We store the values of the kernel (Gaussian radial basis function) in a matrix, thus avoid computing every time during the training.
+Besides, the regression function is traditionally trained using various ε and ξ , and then the value with the best accuracy is adopted.
 However, this process is very time-consuming.
-We fix the values of ε and ξ at $\tau/40$ and $\tau/20$ respectively (τ is the average inter-arrival time of the recent interesting packets), which largely reduces the computing time without obvious decrease of prediction accuracy.
+We fix the values of ε and ξ at $\tau/40$ and $\tau/20$ respectively (τ is the average inter-arrival time of the recent PoIs), which largely reduces the computation time without obvious decreasing of prediction accuracy.
 We will show the results in Section VI.